Filter Sets: Setup Guide

 Maximum Pings Per Minute (Ping-Post Only)

-For ping-post leads, limits the number of pings that are sent to the partner.
-This setting is used so a partner’s system is not forced to process an overwhelming number of leads at the same time.
-This setting is not necessary for a majority of lead systems.
+For ping-post leads, it limits the number of pings that are sent to the partner.
+This setting is used so a partner's system is not forced to process an overwhelming number of leads at the same time.

 Select this checkbox if your partner only receives 1 to 1 Consent-style leads.
 Leads will only match with this filter set if they originate from a boberdoo Dynamic Consent form or the pingPostConsent API.